What is WordPress?

 Numerous themes and plugins (addons) available

 As you start to look online for themes and plugins, you will find that some are completely free, others are free with paid upgrades, and some require you to pay for the premium theme/plugin.
 It is important to keep in mind that not all themes and plugins are created equally.
-Sometimes you will find a paid theme that includes premium plugins that give you more for your money.
+Sometimes, you will find a paid theme that includes premium plugins that give you more for your money.
 Make sure you read over the description to better understand what the theme or plugin will be offering.
-Please visit the articles, Guide to WordPress Themes and Guide to WordPress Plugins, for more information.
+Please visit the Guide to WordPress Themes and Guide to WordPress Plugins articles for more information.

 No page limits